How To Prep Your Property For The Winter Season

 Stock Up

 Make sure you’ve got all the supplies you need to manage the snow, like shovels and salt.
 Leave them somewhere accessible for the season.
 This is also an opportune time to stock an emergency kit, just in case you get really walloped by a winter storm.
 Have things like flashlights, blankets, batteries, candles, non-perishable food items, drinking water (two litres per adult per day), matches and a battery-powered radio.
+Also, test your smoke and carbon monoxide detectors to ensure they are functioning correctly.
+Replace batteries if needed and install additional detectors if you don’t have enough coverage.

 Are you ready for winter, and for all the other seasons in real estate?
-At Urbaneer, we help enhance your homeowner experience – from buying, to selling to taking full advantage as an owner during your tenure at a given property with solid, practical advice.
+At Urbaneer, we help enhance your homeowner experience – from buying to selling to taking full advantage as an owner during your tenure at a given property with solid, practical advice.

 Here are a few similar posts about properly outfitting your home: